Up and down the high woods, up and down the low,

 Moving like cathedrals through a dreadful wood.

-We are busy working to bring Patrick Reginald Chalmers's "Mammoths" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Patrick Reginald Chalmers's "Mammoths" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Mammoths" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.